A selection of travel-themed podcasts to inspire your next adventures.

 *Fold corners over?
 You’re now on the list of people I don’t lend books to, along with other barbarians like my Dad and my oldest friend Shel.

-So here are five of my favourite podcasts to travel without moving.
+So here are ten of my favourite podcasts to travel without moving.

-From Our Own Correspondent.
+From Our Own correspondent.

-Longform journalism podcast from the BBC that blends travel reportage, political analysis, and stories that lie behind recent headlines.
+Longform journalism podcast from the BBC hosted by Kate Adie that blends travel reportage, political analysis, and stories that lie behind recent headlines.
 I love listening to this on Radio 4 as part of my Saturday mornings when I’m home, for the content, but also for the lessons in how to present an engaging piece of writing.
 Listen live to BBC Radio 4, or follow here.

-Presented by three self-proclaimed “history and geography geeks”, the 80 Days podcast is dedicated to discovering lesser-known countries and territories around the world, through their history, politics, landscapes, and culture, including places like Rapa Nui, Sápmi, Birobidzhan**, and the Kuril Islands.
+Presented by Joe Byrne, Luke Kelly, and Mark Boyle, three self-proclaimed “history and geography geeks”, the 80 Days podcast is dedicated to discovering lesser-known countries and territories around the world, through their history, politics, landscapes, and culture, including places like Rapa Nui, Sápmi, Birobidzhan**, and the Kuril Islands.
 Dive in to the podcast here.

 **Yeah, me neither.

-Travel Tales Beyond the Brochure.
+Travel Tales From Beyond The Brochure.

-The Barefoot Backpacker dives into a different theme in each episode, talking about concepts like why bucket lists can be a bad idea, reverse culture shock, or travelling in your home town, as well as offbeat destinations like Vanuatu.
+The Barefoot Backpacker, Ian Oliver, dives into a different theme in each episode, talking about concepts like why bucket lists can be a bad idea, reverse culture shock, or travelling in your home town, as well as offbeat destinations like Vanuatu.
 Follow the conversations here.

 A podcast bringing forth voices of women doing things outdoors, from exploration and adventure, working in outdoor industries, arts and music, to environmental awareness and activism.
-It has a strong North American influence, but reaches out to cover women around the world.
+Hosted by Gail Straub, it has a strong North American influence, but reaches out to cover women around the world.
 Find it here.

-Presented by an experienced polar tour leader and a nature photographer, this podcast covers the colder corners of the globe.
-Topics have somewhat of a science and exploration focus, ranging from the Global Seed Vault in Spitzbergen, the history of the whaling industry, how to walk in snowshoes, marine mammal sex, and where exactly Santa Claus lives.
+Presented by Mario Aquarone, an experienced polar tour leader, and Chris Marquardt, a nature photographer, this podcast covers the colder corners of the globe.
+Topics have a science and exploration focus, ranging from the Global Seed Vault in Spitzbergen, the history of the whaling industry, how to walk in snowshoes, marine mammal sex, and where exactly Santa Claus lives.
 Find it here.